Use plain text email

 HTML as a vector for phishing

 HTML emails allow you to make links which hide the URL behind some user-friendly text.
 However, this is an extremely common vector for phishing attacks, where a malicious sender makes a misleading link which takes you to a different website than you expect.
 Often these websites are modeled after the login page of a service you use, and will trick you into entering your account password.
-In plaintext emails, the URL is always visible, and you can more easily make an informed choice to click it.
+In plain text emails, the URL is always visible, and you can more easily make an informed choice to click it.

 Many phishing emails have also taken the step of carefully replicating the visual style of an email you might trust, such as the appearance of a PayPal email.
 With plain text, it's much more difficult to trick you like this.